A Convenient Way to Provide for Others

 - The full amount—Because life insurance gifts are generally not subject to estate taxes or probate costs, your charitable beneficiary receives all the proceeds you designate.

 While different giving methods suit different personal circumstances, you may find that giving life insurance can complement your plans to provide for your family’s future financial security.
-Such gifts can provide you with an efficient, affordable way to achieve your philanthropic goals.

 Always check with your advisors for availability and the exact amount of tax deductions and other applicable state laws and regulations before you plan.